philippotto-hauber/poll-tracker-assignment/README.md

 Only the result of the execution - success or error - is printed to the console with a reminder to check the log file for details.

-A typical log file could look like this:
+A typical log file for a successful run would look like this:

 ```
 2023-09-03 11:15:15,805 INFO: Begin execution